Employee Benefits Packages for Small Businesses in Canada

 Options by Employee Class

-Rather than a one-size-fits-all approach, benefits packages for small businesses can be offered with customized options by employee class:
+Rather than a one-size-fits-all approach, benefits packages for small businesses can be offered with customized options by 4 employee classes:

 Tiering plans help attract talent at all levels while aligning coverage and costs.
 HR can analyze company demographics and roles to develop tailored solutions.